Contents: Removal ⇓ Installation ⇓

-Brake hoses are flexible connections between fixed parts of the vehicle.
+Brake hoses are flexible connections between fixed parts of a vehicle.

 1. Raise the car.